steinbeck/chickendoor/README.md

 # IoT Chicken Door

+## Warning
+This repo is here for documentation purposes only.
+I have retired this Chicken Door control in early 2026 and moved to a Shelly shutter control with a Shelly Plus 2PM and some relays.
+The software in this repo worked for many years, but was unreliable.
+I guess I put too much in it (lux sensor, temp, many timers).
+The Shelly solution is so much more reliable. :)

 ## Introduction
 This is code for an ESP32-based Internet-of-Things (IoT) chicken door.
 We have a [Heini Koop chicken coop](https://www.heinicoop.de/produkt/heinicoop-huehnerstall-uno/), but the principle of this door mechanism is generic and should work with sliding and other doors.